Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Einstein--Finsler Manifolds

-If $\mathbf{V}=TM$ is the total space of a tangent bundle $\left( TM,\pi ,M\right) $ on a two dimensional (2--d) base manifold $M,$ the values $x^{i}$ and $y^{a}$ are respectively the base coordinates (on a low--dimensional space/ spacetime) and fiber coordinates (velocity like).
-In such a case, the geometric constructions and physical models will be performed on tangent bundles which results in various types of generalizations/ violations of the local Lorentz invariance, non--Riemannian locally anisotropic gravitational effects etc.
+There are two different ways to model Finsler geometries as solutions of gravitational field equations in general relativity and/or modified theories:\ The first, original (standard) one \cite{cart,rund,mats,ma,bcs}, is to consider $\mathbf{V}=TM$ \ for the total space of a tangent bundle $ \left( TM,\pi ,M\right) $ on a two dimensional (2--d) base manifold $M.$ In this approach, the values $x^{i}$ are local coordinates on $M$ (a low--dimensional space/ spacetime) and $y^{a}$ are fiber/velocity type coordinates.
+In such a case, the geometric constructions and physical models are performed on tangent bundles which results in generalizations/ violations of the local Lorentz invariance, non--Riemannian locally anisotropic gravitational effects etc. Positively, Finsler gravity models constructed on $TM$ should be considered as modifications of the Einstein theory.